ayr-ton/audio-summary-with-local-LLM/README.md

 - **Transcription**: Converts audio content to text using Whisper.
 - **Summarization**: Generates a concise summary using Llama3 (Ollama).
 - **Transcript Only Option**: Option to only transcribe the audio content without generating a summary.
+- **Question Answering**: Extract answers from the context of a provided transcript.
 - **Device Optimization**: Automatically uses the best available hardware (MPS for Mac, CUDA for NVIDIA GPUs, or CPU).

 ## Prerequisites